Civil Engineer Resume Format

 Work Experience

-The key section.
-Present your roles in reverse chronological order.
-For each position, specify company, job title, dates, and include 4–6 bullet points starting with strong action verbs.
-Quantify your impact wherever possible.
+The critical section of your resume.
+List roles in reverse chronological order.
+For each job, provide company name, job title, tenure, and 4–6 bullet points beginning with strong action verbs.
+Where possible, quantify achievements.

 Example